 When water accidentally finds its way into your fuel cylinder by way of a loose gas cap or condensation, it results in gasoline lawn mower ignition problems, consequently leading to mower sputtering.

-For a riding lawn mower, the carburetor tends to collect debris buildup leftover from the combustion process.
-Being as its purpose is to support combustion by availing air and fuel in the right amounts, its functionality in this regard is usually hampered when this debris becomes excessive.
+For a riding lawn mower, the carburetor collects debris buildup leftover from the combustion process.
+As its purpose is to support combustion by availing air and fuel in the right amounts, its functionality in this regard is usually hampered when this debris becomes excessive.

 A dirty mower cutting deck